tserg/vyro/README.md

 #### Python

-Vyro requires Python 3.7 to 3.9.
+Vyro requires Python 3.9.
 Follow the instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 #### Virtual Environment